Miracoll/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissions add execute permission to the owner and group owner, and read permission to other users, to the file hello.
 7-everybody adds execution permission to owner, the group owner and the other users, to the file hello.
 8-James_Bond sets the permission to the file hello.
+9-John_Doe sets the mode of the file hello to '-rwxr-x-wx'.
+10-mirror_permissions sets the mode of the file hello the same as olleh's mode.
+11-derectories_permissionsadd execute permissions to all subdirectories of the current directory for the owner, the group owner and all other users.
+12-directory_permissions creates a directory called my_dir with permissions 751 in the working directory.
+13-change_group changes the group owner to school for the file hello.